nuxt-community/auth-module/docs/content/en/guide/middleware.md

 }
 ```

-In case of global usage, You can set `auth` option to `false` in a specific component and the middleware will ignore that route.
+When using middleware globally you can override the middleware checks per component route.
+You can set `auth` option to `false` in a specific component and the global middleware will ignore that route.

 ```js
 export default {